INTERNATIONAL POWER TRIO

 doors at 8pm | show at 8:30

 Hans Koch, one of High Zero Festival’s favorite reed players, returns to Baltimore with Florian Stoffner for a night of inventive misuse of traditional instruments.
+They will be playing a trio with local synthetic sound wizard Sam Pluta.

 Hans Koch has quit his career as a recognized classical clarinetist to become one of the most innovative improvising reed-players in Europe.
 He has been working with everyone from Cecil Taylor to Fred Frith since the eighties.